darth-cassan/gitjobs/docs/about.md

 Posting your job listing is free!

-### What do the "Upstream Commitment" and "Open Source" bars mean?

-- The *Upstream Commitment* bar indicates how much time the employer provides to work on upstream open source projects the company depends on.

-- The *Open Source* bar indicates how much time of the job is allocated to developing open source code.

-Jobs postings that include "Upstream Commitment" or "Open Source" development time are featured on the site.

 ### How long will my job listing be live?

 Your job listing will be live for 30 days.
 After that, it will be automatically archived and removed from the site.